 Car rental has more catches than a corset, however, you can unhook them effectively and save a lot.
 Car rental experiences during our travels taught us.
-Knowing a bit about car rental pricing strategy, it’s feasible to find car rental hacks for US$ 5/day by booking early – or 10 US$/day in peak season.
-Read my suggestions how you save on car rental, avoid high-cost excess insurance and beat hidden nasties.
+Knowing a bit about car rental pricing strategy, it’s feasible to find low-cost car rental hacks by booking early.
+Read my suggestions on how you save on car rental, avoid high-cost excess insurance and beat hidden nasties.
 Learn how you save rental massively without the risk of high excess costs!

 Book in advance if two or more of you want to split the riding.
 Don’t leave it until you’re there. it’s well worth checking on comparison websites too, to see if you can get a better deal.
 The extra driver fee on top of the car rental can swallow up the savings easily.

 At many overseas banks or shops at airports, you can choose to pay in local currency or the currency of your overseas credit card.
 Opt for the local currency.
 Your credit card provider offers a better currency exchange rate.

 Do You Need an International Drivers License?

 A driver’s license of a European country is familiar throughout Europe and North America and vice-versa.
 However, if the language on it isn’t English and if you‘re planning a road trip further afield, order an International Driver License.
 You may not need it, but it can save you hassles if the rental car company or if the police ask for it.

 Discounts on a Package to Save Car Rental